Claim top-up payments for the Gift Aid Small Donations Scheme

 - how much money was collected, including each denomination of coins and notes

 - the date the money was collected

-- that no individual donation was greater than £20
+- that no individual donation was greater than £30

 - the address and postcode of the community building

-- the type of charitable activity
+- the date of each collection

-How to make a claim
+How to make a claim under GASDS

 - a community buildings spreadsheet to show the amount of small donations collected in a community building in a tax year

 - to install compatible software to help you fill in your claim online

 If you receive an overpayment, include the incorrect amount that you received on your next claim.
 HMRC will deduct the amount from your next repayment.

 Last updated 17 February 2020 + show all updates

 The example for how Gift Aid Small Donations Scheme (GASDS) claims are worked out has been updated.